steveklabnik/jujutsu-tutorial/src/real-world-workflows/the-squash-workflow.md

 ## Starting work by describing it

-Let's recap where we our in our project: `@` currently is an empty commit:
+Let's recap where we are in our project: `@` currently is an empty commit:

 ```console
 > jj log